Rent a flat in Berlin – It all starts here

 This guide aims at upping your game to increase your chances, score a good place to live & avoid pitfalls.
 Feel free to ask questions in the comments too.

 Renting a flat in Berlin : Mission impossible ?

-Finding a flat in Berlin has become increasingly difficult the past years due to the general gentrification of many parts of the city.
+Finding a flat in Berlin has become increasingly difficult the past years due to the general gentrification in many parts of the city.
 Rents are have also gone up due to the renewal of the city since the beginning of the 1990’s.
 So if you have heard it is very easy to find a flat in Berlin, you might be disappointed.
-It is however easier than in other cities in Europe like Paris or London.

 Once you have found the areas you would like to settle in, there a different ways to find the precious gem.
-There are of course, a few dedicated websites:
+There are of course, a few dedicated websites.
+Those are practically unavoidable.